padmnabhmunde77/DeployBit/README.rst

 *****************
 DeployBit
 *****************
-A New Door to Salesforce
+DeployBit - A New Door to Salesforce
 --------------------------
 DeployBit is Salesforce Metadata API based, Lightweight Python Environment to Smoothen and Support your Development and Deployment Processes.